-- To prevent duplication of services, the LHD should collaborate with the child's medical home prior to providing services. - Minimum services to be provided or arranged in accordance with the standards recommended by the American Academy of Pediatrics (Bright Futures) are to include: health and developmental history; unclothed physical history; unclothed physical examination; development assessment; vision hearing testing; nutritional assessment; laboratory testing; anticipatory guidance and health education; referral for acute, chronic, or handicapping conditions, with preauthorized payment for physician services, pharmacy or laboratory tests for acute conditions identified during the preventive health assessment; and nursing follow-up of referrals. - Children, birth to twenty-one (21) years, that have a chronic condition or suspected chronic illness or disability not covered by other state or community agencies, should be linked to the appropriate regional pediatric specialist. - The clinic shall have a governing body, legally responsible for the conduct of the clinic, which designates a director or supervisor and establishes administrative and clinical policies. - Screening clinics conducted under the direction of a registered professional nurse shall have a physician licensed in Kentucky acting as medical consultant. - Administrative policies shall outline who is to conduct each test and include procedures for the initial contact, follow-up contacts, maintaining patient records and transfer of information from one provider to another.
+- To prevent duplication of services, the LHD should collaborate with the child's medical home prior to providing services. - Minimum services to be provided or arranged per the standards recommended by the American Academy of Pediatrics- Bright Futures include: health and developmental history; unclothed physical history; unclothed physical examination; development assessment; vision hearing testing; nutritional assessment; laboratory testing; anticipatory guidance and health education; referral for acute, chronic, or handicapping conditions, with preauthorized payment for physician services, pharmacy or laboratory tests for acute conditions identified during the preventive health assessment; and nursing follow-up of referrals. - Children, birth to twenty-one (21) years, with a chronic condition or suspected chronic illness or disability not covered by other state or community agencies, should be linked to the appropriate regional pediatric specialist. - The clinic shall have a governing body, legally responsible for the conduct of the clinic, which designates a director or supervisor and establishes administrative and clinical policies. - Screening clinics conducted under the direction of a registered professional nurse shall have a physician licensed in Kentucky acting as a medical consultant. - Administrative policies shall outline who is to conduct each test and include procedures for the initial contact, follow-up contacts, maintaining patient records and transfer of information from one provider to another.
 A copy of this shall be retained in the provider's files. - If a patient is currently receiving preventive healthcare from another provider, the patient should be referred back to that provider. - Patients with conditions suspected of falling outside the normal screening parameters should be re-screened when appropriate or recommended for evaluation to the child's medical home/local physicians for further diagnosis and treatment of their acute or chronic conditions.
 LHD's staff physicians, family practice or pediatric nurse practitioners may diagnose and treat children as appropriate.
-When no other care is available, children

-- with chronic medical conditions should be coordinated with local physicians or the Kentucky University Clinics or the appropriate regional pediatric specialist. - Children with suspected genetics problems should be referred to a Genetics Network Provider or call the Maternal and Child Health Hotline at 800-462-6122.
-Children with suspected Developmental Delay should be referred for developmental evaluation and screening (refer to the KEIS Reporting in the AR, LHO Section, or call (877) 417-8377.
+When no other care is available, children with chronic medical conditions should be coordinated with local physicians or the Kentucky University Clinics or the appropriate regional pediatric specialist. - Children with suspected genetics problems should be referred to a Genetics Network Provider or call the Maternal and Child Health Hotline at 800-462-6122.
+Children with suspected Developmental Delay should be referred for developmental evaluation and screening.
+Resources include: - o Kentucky Early Intervention System Cabinet for Health and Family Services - o Office for Children with Special Health Care Needs (OCSHCN).